TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 - I initially sketched my design using pen and paper.
 As well as a to-do list of potential features I wanted to implement.
 When I was happy with my final sketched design, I created my design using the Balsamiq Wireframes program as a solid template for the futures of the website.

-- I enjoyed the Love Maths project with the Code Institute, so I adopted and adapted their quiz layout.

 ---

 ### Website Goals

     - To provide a fun and interactive game for users using JavaScript
-    - To test and improve the knowledge of the users knowledge of different knowledge.
+    - To test and improve the knowledge of the users skills in guessing which countries flags relate to which country
     - Allow players to see their score increment with, both, correct and incorrect answers.

 ---